 Welcome!
-I am a fellow at the Wissenschaftskolleg zu Berlin studying the evolution and ecology of infectious diseases.
-I’ll be starting in January 2019 as an assistant professor at the University of Virginia.
+I am an assistant professor at the University of Virginia.
 I’m currently recruiting graduate students – please contact me if you’re interested in joining the lab.

 I’m broadly interested in the evolution and ecology of host-parasite interactions.
 This interest has led to me to study exciting things like coevolution, sex, virulence, and speciation.
 I focus on natural host-parasite interactions – like the sterilizing trematodes of tiny snails and the sterilizing fungi of flowering plants – but I also make time for the laboratory beast Caenorhabditis elegans.
 Current projects include: quantifying the role of genetic variation in protecting populations from infection, with meta-analyses and experiments; exploring the intersection of dispersal, coevolution, and epidemiology in C. elegans and a natural parasite; and testing for coevolution in a plant-parasitic nematode and its biological control parasite.

 Here you’ll find updates on my research, my publications, and teaching resources I’ve developed, among other things.